radarbot-team/radarbot-team-best-pratices/backend/java/README.md

 Be careful when working with collections and iterators in a concurrent scenario, specially when using *put()* or *remove()*.
 Eventually, a *ConcurrentModificationException* can be raised, even in synchronized collections.

 To control this situation the *ConcurrentModificationException* exception can be captured and properly treat the situation properly.

+#### Equals method and the '==' operator

+The '==' operator compares object references, it checks if two objects point to the same object in memory and if one object is the same as another or it is a clone of another one.
+The equals method tests if all the elements inside an object, are the same than all the elements inside another object.

 #### Accessing external resources